S1nScripts/docs.s1nscripts.com/docs/intro/faq.md

 # FAQ

 ### What frameworks are your scripts compatible with?
-Our scripts are currently compatible with ESX and QbCore.
-However, it is fairly simple to configure the script for another framework, as our scripts are standalone.
+Our scripts are currently compatible with ESX, QBCore and some are standalone.
 If you want us to support another framework, please suggest it on our Discord server.

 ### Do you provide support for your scripts?
 Yes, we provide support on our Discord server.